A Mouthful of Air (film): Critical reception

 On review aggregator Rotten Tomatoes, 68% of 31 critics have given the film a positive review, with an average rating of 6.2/10.
 The website's critics consensus reads, "A Mouthful of Air isn't as emotionally impactful as it might have been, but Amanda Seyfried's devastating performance lends the story weight."
 On Metacritic, the film has a weighted average score of 52 out of 100 based on 11 critics, indicating "mixed or average" reviews.

 David Ehrlich of IndieWire critiqued the film's use of melodrama, but praised Seyfried's performance, writing she "sidesteps histrionics in favor of something more honest and upsetting" and "leads every scene with such an excitable degree of fear and fragility".
 Peter Bradshaw of The Guardian was more critical, writing the film "needed less sensitive good taste and more explicit storytelling passion."
 Natalia Winkelman of The New York Times wrote "the movie’s portrait of depression often feels as facile as its opening image: Julie’s wide blue eyes with a single tear trailing down her cheek."

 Box office

-In North America, the film earned $130,701 from 816 theaters, the second lowest grossing opening weekend for a film in wide release (excluding re-releases) since box office tracking began.
+In North America, the film earned $130,701 from 816 theaters, the fifth lowest grossing opening weekend for a film in wide release (excluding re-releases) since box office tracking began.